MSchnidman/MSchnidman.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Economics at the University of Virginia, expecting to graduate in May 2025.
-My research interests lie in Industrial Organization, Digital Economics and Applied Econometrics, with a particular focus on the impact of recommender systems on the music industry, as I explore in my job market paper, "Music Ex Machina: Do Recommender Systems Homogenize Music?"
+My research interests lie in Industrial Organization, Digital Economics and Quantiative Marketing, with a particular focus on the impact of recommender systems on the music industry, as I explore in my job market paper, "Music Ex Machina: Has Spotify Changed the Sound of Music?"
 I also research digital platforms, media economics, and the economics of AI.